 To learn more or propose a Paint the Pavement location, please reach out to Jeannette Rebar at 651-266-6125 or jeannette.rebar@ci.stpaul.mn.us

-Traffic circles (roundabouts) are used in Saint Paul neighborhoods to slow traffic speeds and often replace stop signs at four-way intersections.
+Traffic circles are used on low volume streets in Saint Paul neighborhoods to slow traffic speeds and often replace stop signs at four-way intersections.
 They are also used on bike boulevards to help make bike crossings of intersections easier.

 Traffic circles are usually implemented as part of larger construction projects or in conjunction with the addition of bike boulevards.